 As there are in most American cities, Louisville showcases more than a few Irish pubs and restaurants, for better or worse.
-However, as more of these sorts of spots have opened up in Louisville over the years, one in particular has remained as the High King of them all: The Irish Rover.
+However, as more of these sorts of spots have opened up in the Derby City over the years, one in particular has remained as the High King of them all: The Irish Rover.
 No, I’ve never been to Ireland, and the last time I was in Europe I was 13 years old, so I’m hardly qualified to tell you what’s authentic and what’s not.
-What I can assure you of is that The Irish Rover serves quality Irish fare by the plate-full and has been for almost a quarter century (opened in 1993).
+What I can assure you of is that The Irish Rover serves quality Irish fare by the plate-full and has been for almost a quarter century (they opened in 1993).

 Like most Irish restaurants/pubs, The Irish Rover’s menu includes a fish and chips option, which frankly is one of the main reasons I continue to revisit the place.
 It’s long been one of my favorite meals in Louisville, since the place opened to be honest.
 My dad lived a few blocks away and we’d occasionally walk down for a bite.
 In short, he got me hooked at a young age and I’ve never looked back.
 Naturally, today I ordered the fish and chips.

 Here’s what today’s rendition of the fish and chips looked like upon delivery to my table: